Scientific Participants

 IZES gGmbH

 The IZES gGmbH was established in November 1999 as a research institute associated to the University of Applied Sciences Saarbruecken.
 IZES’ research activities support sustainable development, resource efficiency, environmental and climate protection at different levels – from the local to the national and international level.
 IZES consists of the departments ‘Infrastructure & Municipal Development’, ‘Material Flow Management’, ‘Energy Markets’, ‘Social-Scientific Energy Research’ and ‘Technical Innovations’ which reflect the interdisciplinary nature of the research team.
+IZES brings its expertise in sustainability analysis and policy integration to FloodAdaptVN, helping to align flood risk adaptation measures with long-term, environmentally conscious development pathways.

 SEBA